 In her contagious spirit of celebration and generosity, she’s taken siblings, parents, neices and nephews on countless trips, many to New Orleans for Jazz Fest or Mardi Gras.
 The city’s persistent joyfulness in all circumstances is a metaphor for her personality.
 When I hear good jazz or drink from a Cafe du Monde cup, I think of Cathy.
 I also think of Cathy when I see a picture of a moose, because of our fabulous Alaska trip.
 And I think of her when I see sea turtles….you get the idea.

 I cannot count how many times she has hosted our family for visits and holidays in Chicago.
 She lives simply, but bought a three level condo so her siblings and their families could visit at any time.
-She also shares her ‘little piece of paridise,” a wonderful place in Florida, when family needs to get away.
-Our lives are larger and richer and more full of beauty because of Cathy.
+She also shares her ‘little piece of paradise,” a wonderful place in Florida, when family needs to get away.

 Her care has extended beyond family to the thousands of middle school students she has taught over the years, hundreds of fellow teachers she has supported, and everyone she has led on educational tours throughout the country and overseas.